shipreq/shipreq/Code/scala3.md

   eg. `type ReqTitle = SingleLine & CodeRefs & ...`

 * Delete `TaggedTypes` and make all current subtypes (eg. all IDs) opaque types

+* Change FieldKeys to be intersection types and get rid of manual fold classes